vyedin/theoryofflight/README.md

 Comps by Ben Englert and Eliza Waldman.

-Mixed by Jacob Winik at Tiny Telephone in SF.
+Mixed by Jacob Winik at [Tiny Telephone Recording](http://www.tinytelephone.com/) in San Francisco, CA.

-Mastered by Jason Ward at Chicago Mastering Service.
+Mastered by Jason Ward at [Chicago Mastering Service](http://www.chicagomasteringservice.com/) in Chicago, IL.

 Produced by Nina Vyedin and Terry Champlin.